 Please note that if a future professional misses more than fourteen (14) calendar days, the future professional may be terminated from the program.

-#7: Future professionals who are late or cannot attend school must contact THE TEMPLE School immediately using proper call out procedures no later than 9:00 AM.
+#7: Future professionals who are late or cannot attend school must contact THE TEMPLE Annapolis School and talk to THE TEMPLE Annapolis School service desk team immediately.
+Future professionals must call in by 9:00 AM.

 Same Day: